Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Experiment

 \section{Experiment}

 The device comprises a Coupled Cavity Array (CCA) with \( N = 44 \) cavities, implemented as a superconducting metamaterial composed of compact (\( 50 \times \SI{125}{\micro\metre\squared} \)) high-kinetic inductance lumped LC resonators with a resonant frequency of \(\omega_r/2\pi = \SI{7.749}{\giga\hertz}\) [\subautoref{fig:fig1}{\textbf{a}--\textbf{c}}].
 The CCA implements the Su-Schrieffer-Heeger (SSH) model in its symmetry-protected topological phase~\cite{su1980soliton,asbothShortCourseTopological2016}, with dimerized hopping rates of \( J_1/2\pi = \SI{258}{\mega\hertz} \) and \( J_2/2\pi = \SI{370}{\mega\hertz} \) [\subautoref{fig:fig1}{\textbf{a}--\textbf{d}}].
-Nonetheless, the topology of the SSH will not be involved in what follows.
-A flux-tunable transmon qubit~\cite{kochChargeinsensitiveQubitDesign2007} is coupled to multiple cavities of the CCA [\figref{fig:fig1}].
-The total setup is described by the Hamiltonian (\(\hbar = 1\) in the remainder of the manuscript)
+Nonetheless, this characteristic will not be involved in what follows.
+A flux-tunable transmon qubit~\cite{kochChargeinsensitiveQubitDesign2007} couples non-locally to several cavities at positions offset from the CCA center [\figref{fig:fig1}].
+The device is described by the Hamiltonian (\(\hbar = 1\) in the remainder of the manuscript)

 where $H_{\rm CCA}$, $H_{\rm QB}$ and $H_{\rm INT}$, are the CCA, qubit and interaction Hamiltonian. $a_s$ ($b$) annihilates an excitation on cavity $s$ (the transmon qubit), $\omega_q/2\pi$ is the tunable transition frequency between $\ket{g}$ and $\ket{e}$ (respectively ground and first-excited states of the qubit), while the qubit anharmonicity is given by $E_C/2\pi = \SI{318}{\mega\hertz}$.
 To better model the system, higher order CCA coupling terms are taken into account but not reported in this Hamiltonian [see \aref{app:circ-quant}].
 Ultimately, these higher-order couplings are responsible for the observed asymmetry of the energy bands [see \subautoref{fig:fig1}{\textbf{d}}].
-Finally, $g_s/2\pi$ is the coupling strength between the transmon qubit and cavity $s$, which breaks spatial inversion symmetry around the CCA inversion center [\subautoref{fig:fig1}{\textbf{f}}].
+Finally, $g_s/2\pi$ is the coupling strength between the transmon qubit and cavity $s$, which breaks spatial inversion symmetry around the CCA inversion center [inset \subautoref{fig:fig1}{\textbf{f}}].